 A student who must interrupt study temporarily because of illness or injury may be granted a medical leave of absence with the approval of the appropriate department chair and the dean, on the written recommendation of a physician on the staff of Yale Health.
 The final decision concerning a request for a medical leave of absence is communicated in writing from the department chair and the dean.

 The general policies governing leaves of absence are described above.
-A student who is making satisfactory progress toward his or her degree requirements is eligible for a medical leave any time after matriculation.
+A student who is making satisfactory progress toward degree requirements is eligible for a medical leave any time after matriculation.

 Yale School of Drama reserves the right to require a student to take a leave for medical reasons when, on recommendation of the director of Yale Health or the chief of the Mental Health and Counseling department, the dean of the School of Drama determines that the student is a danger to self or others because of a serious medical problem, or that the student has refused to cooperate with efforts deemed necessary by Yale Health to determine if the student is such a danger.
 An appeal of such a leave must be made in writing to the dean of the School of Drama no later than seven days from the date of withdrawal.

-A student who is placed on medical leave during any term has his or her tuition adjusted according to the same schedule used for withdrawals.
+A student who is placed on medical leave during any term has tuition adjusted according to the same schedule used for withdrawals.
 (See Tuition Rebate and Refund Policy.)
 Before re-registering, a student on medical leave must secure written permission to return from a physician at Yale Health.

 Leave of Absence for Parental Responsibilities

-A student who is making satisfactory progress toward his or her degree requirements and wishes or needs to interrupt his or her study temporarily for reasons of pregnancy, maternity care, or paternity care, may be granted a leave of absence for parental responsibilities.
-Any student planning to have or care for a child is encouraged to meet with his or her department chair and the dean to discuss leaves and other short-term arrangements.
+A student who is making satisfactory progress toward degree requirements and wishes or needs to interrupt study temporarily for reasons of pregnancy, maternity care, or paternity care, may be granted a leave of absence for parental responsibilities.
+Any student planning to have or care for a child is encouraged to meet with the student’s department chair and the dean to discuss leaves and other short-term arrangements.
 For many students short-term arrangements, rather than a leave of absence, are possible.
 The general policies governing all leaves are described above.
-A student who is making satisfactory progress toward his or her degree requirements is eligible for parental leave of absence any time after matriculation.
+A student who is making satisfactory progress toward degree requirements is eligible for parental leave of absence any time after matriculation.

 Students living in University housing units are encouraged to review their housing contract and the related polices of the Graduate Housing Office before applying to Yale School of Drama for a parental leave of absence.
 Students granted a parental leave may continue to reside in University housing to the end of the academic term for which the leave was first granted, but no longer.

-A student who wishes to end his or her program of study should submit the appropriate withdrawal form to the registrar.
+Students who wish to end their program of study should submit the appropriate withdrawal form to the registrar.
 Normally, a student who has chosen to withdraw is eligible to apply for readmission.
 A student who is asked to withdraw by the faculty is not eligible to apply for readmission.
 Refer to Eligibility Changes, under Health Services, in the chapter Yale University Resources and Services, regarding Yale Health premium refunds, and coverage, if applicable.

 U.S. Military Leave Readmissions Policy